-The Noland Trail is a five mile wooded path around Lake Maury.
+The Noland Trail is a five mile wooded path around Mariner’s Lake.
 It is a popular walking, hiking and running spot in the central part of Newport News VA.

 Noland Trail Details

 At Travel Trail Sail, we are always on the lookout for a good hiking trail.
 If you find yourself in Newport News VA and need a walk in the woods, you have two options; the Noland Trail and Newport News Park.

 Most people start their hike on the Noland Trail at the Mariners’ Museum which is located at 100 Museum Drive in Newport News.
 There is a large parking lot and you can usually find a parking space.
 There are a few additional parking spaces along Museum Drive and at the Lion’s Bridge.
 From the parking lot you can start the trail clockwise at the North Entrance to the trail just across the road from the parking lot.
 If you prefer to go counter clockwise, follow the path from the parking lot to the South.

 While the trail is five miles long, there are a few options for shorter hikes.
 You could take the Meadow Path toward the end of the trail to shave off about a half mile.
 For an even shorter hike, opt to take the trail counter clockwise until you get to the split just before the Lion’s Bridge then return using the Meadow Path.

 There are fourteen bridges on the trail.
 These often have a great view of the lake.
 You can often find turtles swimming in the water near the bridges.